-Lady Astor’s Cartier Tiara Hits the Auction Block After Nearly a Century
+When Lady Astor’s Cartier Tiara Hit the Auction Block After Nearly a Century

-Once worn beside Charlie Chaplin and inspired a Cartier masterpiece now in the V&A, Nancy Astor’s striking turquoise and diamond tiara resurfaces, offering collectors a rare chance to own a dazzling piece of political and jewelry history.
+Once worn alongside Charlie Chaplin and tied to a Cartier masterpiece now housed at the V&A, Nancy Astor’s striking turquoise-and-diamond tiara resurfaced at auction, offering collectors a rare chance to own a dazzling piece of political, social, and jewelry history.

 In the extravagant halls of British politics and high society, few people shone as brightly as Nancy Astor.
 Born Nancy Langhorne in 1879, she earned her place in history as the first woman to take a seat in the House of Commons in 1919.
 Beyond her political milestones, Lady Astor was a connoisseur of jewelry, and her collection included at least five diamond tiaras, including one of history’s most storied gems: the Sancy diamond, now gracing the Louvre Museum.